gavinrunsdavies/ipswich-events-results/README.md

-# ipswich-jaffa-results-wp-ui
+# ipswich-events-results
-Wordpress Plugin for displaying JAFFA results with shortcodes
+Wordpress Plugin for displaying JAFFA results with shortcodes and retrieval via an API

-Features included
-  * Member listing with head-to-head line graph comparison for up to 4 runners
-  * Event listings
-  * Race results, with combined meeting display
-  * Club Records
-  * Member rankings
-  * Member percentage rankings
-  * Mean percentage grading
-  * Grand Prix Results
-  * Historic Club Records
-  * Member Profile

-To come
-  * Statistics
-  * Runner of month
-    * History
-    * Widget
-    * Voting